hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 When the channel is initialized using service discovery and peers and orderers are added to the channel, a peer with the address that was used for service discovery will likely be on the list of discovered peers.
-A peer instance with the address used for service discover will be added to the channel with the same address as the peer instance used for service discovery because the peer instance used on the initialize call is not added to the channel, it is only used on the initialize call.
+A peer instance with the address used for service discovery will be added to the channel with the same address as the peer instance used for service discovery because the peer instance used on the initialize call is not added to the channel, it is only used on the initialize call.